imneonizer/How-to-mirror-your-android-screen-with-opencv/README.md

 > Vola!
 I knew you can do it too!

-if you face any issues, let me know.. we will figure it out together. any contributions are most welcom.
+if you face any issues, let me know.. we will figure it out together. any contributions are most welcome.

 Hit me on twitter: @imneonizer